 Not all adolescent play takes the form of steps up Maslow’s pyramid.
 Imagine instead, that our adolescent walks out the front door of the house in his search for a new tribe, and instead of seeking the challenge of play that looks like real work, he heads over to a friend’s house to play table tennis.
 After a few games, interrupted frequently by checking texts from friends, he takes a picture of himself posed in a slam position and then posts it immediately to social media.
 The alerts start pouring in.
 A few comments suggest that his written description was too harsh on his friend, so he edits the text a bit.
 More buzzes and bings come in.
 The dopamine is hitting twice as hard now because the game itself was pretty fun, but getting virtual attention for the picture feels even better.

 There is nothing inherently wrong with an adolescent playing table tennis, nor is there anything wrong with sharing a picture with others.
 Both are harmless pursuits in and of themselves.
-It is the false idolization cultivated through social media that causes problems.
-Our adolescent friend’s emotional brain thinks it is finding tribe, but the play that is work in this case is neither challenging nor genuinely rewarding – but it feels that way!
+It is the false idolization cultivated through social media that is different in this scenario.
+Our adolescent friend’s emotional brain thinks it is finding tribe, but the play that is work in this case is neither challenging nor genuinely rewarding – though it feels that way!
 There was risk in posting the picture and there was certainly reward.
 So, the next time our friend has the option to train to be a youth sports referee or play table tennis and post pictures of himself doing it, he is likely to choose the latter.
 He is building a false tribe that will almost always smile and clap at his every action – or pretend action.
 He is nurturing, not challenging, his narcissistic disposition.

 Leveraging Social Media for Good